stevencalderwood/pokemon_project/README.md

 20 at a time.

 ## File checked:
-1. Constants
+1. Constants ALL
-2. Validator
+2. Services ALL
-3. Api
+3. Models ALL
-4. Provider NEXT
+4. Controllers ??

 ## Improvements:
 1. Route names are hard coded;